Skip to main content

 # Your RAG logic to retrieve context and generate a response

-retrieved_docs = self.vector_store.search(user_message)
+retrieved_docs = vector_store.search(user_message)

-response_content = self.llm.generate(
+response_content = llm.generate(prompt=user_message, context=retrieved_docs)

 return galtea.AgentResponse(